simongjetaj/simongjetaj/README.md

 **The whole thing.**<br>
 Product quality, durable systems, business outcomes and the people doing the work need to hold together.

-**Room for judgment.**<br>
+**Room to think.**<br>
-High standards and clear context, with the trust and autonomy for people to develop judgment and take real ownership.
+High standards and clear context, with the trust and autonomy to make thoughtful decisions and take real ownership.

 <br>